thecryptoneer/pixelsweeper-blog/docs/_posts/voting-nominations-faq.md

 **Q. How many PixelSweepers do we need to have staked in order to vote for a project?**

 A. In order to vote, you will need to have at least one PixelSweeper staked.
-The voting power snapshot will be taken at 13:50 UTC on Friday May 20th, and voting will begin on Monday May 23.

-When you vote for a collection, all the Sweepers you have staked will count toward the same project.
+The voting power snapshot will be taken at 13:50 UTC on the Friday before the Monday vote.
+All the Sweepers you have staked will count toward the same project.

 **Q. What if I want to split my votes and vote for more than one project?**